khalidsharmarke/ValorantClientAPI/ValorantClient/README.md

 1. run `ValorantStore.py`
 2. Enter your username and password

-You'll then see you're store for the day along with what time it expires.
+You'll then see your store for the day along with what time it expires.

 Credit to RumbleMike for laying the foundation to this project - [Docs](https://github.com/RumbleMike/ValorantAPI/)